nayakashish/the-project-jnst/final.md

 ---

-## General Requirements
+## General Requirements -
+  ### 1.1 - Project Overview
-1. We developed a **Weather Forecast Application** that provides real-time weather updates and a 5-day forecast for a user-selected location.
+  We developed a **Weather Forecast Application** that provides real-time weather updates and a 5-day forecast for a user-selected location.
 Below is an overview of the features and their state:

 #### Features Overview